oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 has 3 compilations in the 1st experiment and 2 compilations in the 2nd experiment.
 Some of these compilations were marked as hot.

-In the general case, all pairs of *hot* compilations are diffed.
-In this case, the only pair of hot compilations is diffed.
+If `--diff-compilations` is enabled, all pairs of *hot* compilations are diffed (in our case, there is only one pair).
+Otherwise, hot compilations are printed without any diffing.

 ### Optimization tree matching